Some Common Conversation Mistakes

 Over-relying on negative, downer subjects to keep your conversations going

 Realistically we can't be cheery and positive constantly.
-Sometimes we have things we want to criticize.
+At times we want to criticize or complain about something.
 Sometimes we need to discuss heavy, depressing issues.
+We may want to talk about what we feel are our flaws or failures.
 In moderation that's fine.
 Some people are negative too much, which tends to bring everyone down.
-They might just be going through a tough time and not mean to act that way.
+They might just be going through a tough time and not mean to act that way, but it still takes its toll.

-Other people unconsciously fall into a habit of negativity because they find they have an easier time thinking of things to say when they do.
-Like they may normally feel tongue-tied around their co-workers, but can reliably get into a discussion with them if they start a complaint session about the management.
+Other people unconsciously fall into a habit of negativity because they find they have an easier time thinking of things to say when they're in that headspace.
+Like they may normally feel tongue-tied around their co-workers, but can reliably get into a discussion with them if they start a complaint session about management.
 Or the only time they have long, flowing conversations with their friend is when they prod them into talking about their relationship problems.
-The problem with this approach is that while it can work in the short-term, over a longer period it can turn people off you.
-It can also create unhealthy dynamics in your friendships, where all you do is complain to each other, or you attract needy people who mainly want to use you as a free therapist.
+The downside of this approach is that while it can work in the short-term, over a longer period it can turn people off you.
+It can also create unhealthy dynamics in your friendships, where all you do is whine to each other, or you attract needy people who mainly want to use you as a free therapist.

 Talking at people rather than with them